darwin-eu/visOmopResults/README.md

 [omopgenerics](https://cran.r-project.org/package=omopgenerics)
 package).

-It provides functionality to: **transform** data, create **table** visualizations, and generate **plot** visualizations.
+It provides functionality to create formatted **tables** and generate **plots**.
 These visualizations are highly versatile for reporting results through Shiny apps, RMarkdown, Quarto, and more, supporting various output formats such as HTML, PNG, Word, and PDF.

 ## Let’s get started